Mushymato/MiscMapActionsProperties/README.md

 - For use in maps with map property IsGreenhouse T.
 - Make fruit trees use seasonal appearances even in greenhouse.

-#### mushymato.MMAP_HoeDirt: \<texture\>

-- For use in places with tillable soil, changes the appearance of tilled soil in that location.
-- Texture should follow vanilla format of 3 sets of 16 tiles: tilled, watered overlay, paddy overlay
-- See `[CP] Vulkan Farm Cave` and `[PIF] Vulkan Cave` for example.

 #### mushymato.MMAP_LightRays \<texture\>

 - Draws some light rays near top of map, identical logic to vanilla effect in island woods.